RedTako/irrlicht-cmake/README.md

 # irrlicht-cmake

-cmake file to build irrlicht and its dependencies set **BUILD_SHARED_LIBS** on or off to build shared or static libraries respectively
+cmake file to build irrlicht and its dependencies.

+set **BUILD_SHARED_LIBS** on or off to build shared or static libraries respectively.

 ## Dependencies
 - [irrlicht](https://github.com/zaki/irrlicht)